emqx/cloud-docs/en_US/data_integration/gcp_pubsub.md

 - **Flexible Rules Engine**: With the built-in rules engine, specific source messages and events can be processed based on topic matching.
 Messages and events can be manipulated, such as data format conversion, filtering out specific information, or enriching messages with context information.
 Combining this with GCP Pub/Sub allows for further processing and analysis.
 - **Rich Contextual Information**: Through the GCP Pub/Sub data integration, you can add richer contextual information to messages, mapping client attributes to Pub/Sub attributes, sorting keys, and more.
 This aids in performing more precise analysis and processing in subsequent application development and data handling.

-In summary, integrating EMQX Cloud and GCP Pub/Sub enables highly reliable, scalable message delivery, along with extensive tools and services for data analysis and integration.
+In summary, integrating EMQX Platform and GCP Pub/Sub enables highly reliable, scalable message delivery, along with extensive tools and services for data analysis and integration.
 This empowers you to build robust IoT applications and implement flexible business logic based on event-driven capabilities.

 ## Before You Start